NissimHadar/hifi/BUILD_UWP.md

 * Clone GitHub repository for vcpkg (<https://github.com/Microsoft/vcpkg>)
 * Open console and __cd__ to the vcpkg directory
 * Create vcpkg.exe: __>powershell -exec bypass scripts\bootstrap.ps1__
 * Build OpenSSL: __vcpkg install openssl:x64-uwp__.
 This will create a folder named x64-uwp in the ..vcpkg/installed folder.
-This is the OpenSSL path needed in the next step.
-* Create a new environment variable: Name: VCPKG_OPENSSL_PATH,  Value: the path to OpenSSL (from previous step).
+* Create a new environment variable: Name: VCPKG_PATH,  Value: the path to the vcpkg 'installed/x64-uwp' folder.

-### Step 6.
+### Step 6. zlib
+(Assumes step 5 has been completed)
+In the vcpkg directory, uild zlib: __vcpkg install zlib:x64-uwp__.
+### Step 7.
 Scribe

 High Fidelity has a shader pre-processing tool called `scribe` that various libraries will call on during the build process.
 You must compile scribe using your native toolchain (following the build instructions for your platform) and then pass a CMake variable or set an ENV variable `SCRIBE_PATH` that is a path to the scribe executable.

 CMake will fatally error if it does not find the scribe executable while using the android toolchain.
-### Step 7.
+### Step 8.
 Running CMake to Generate Build Files

 Run Command Prompt from Start and run the following commands:
 ```